Strategy and Financial Targets

 Emerging glass technologies and value-added glass products, such as smart glass, are strongly entering the market.
 In accordance with our strategy, Glaston is actively seeking new business opportunities in emerging glass technologies and aims to develop and commercialize innovative glass solutions.
 The Emerging Technologies unit is continually seeking new business opportunities in emerging glass technologies, offering consulting and engineering services for new glass technology fields.

 Glaston’s technology leadership is based on continuous, customer-oriented product development, enabling us to consistently bring to the market more advanced technology to meet customers’ changing needs.

 Our product development is guided by the development of solutions requiring deeper technological expertise and by new business opportunities presented by digitalisation.
 Our position is particularly strong in developing technologically demanding products.
 The most advanced glass processing machines developed by Glaston have risen to the status of standards in many countries.
 We hold patents for all of our key solutions.

 The energy saving and energy consumption of tempering machines have been important drivers of Glaston’s product development.
-This work has yielded results, as a comprehensive analysis made in the autumn showed, for example, that in the low-emissivity glass tempering process, energy consumption has decreased by an average of 30% over the past 10 years.
+This work has yielded results, as for example, in the low-emissivity glass tempering process, energy consumption has decreased by an average of 30% over the past 10 years.

 Glaston utilises new technology and the opportunities presented by digitalisation to develop products and make them better, more efficient and more reliable.
 Glaston brings to glass manufacturing new sensor, processing, interface and cloud service technologies.
 By utilising cloud services and opportunities offered by IIoT, Glaston helps its customers use their equipment as efficiently as possible.